superblk/ec2-actions-runner/README.md

 A more fail-safe alternative.
 Deregisters GitHub runner explicitly (not relying on ephemeral runner auto-deregistration behavior alone).
 Also leverages EC2 [instance-initiated shutdown](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingInstanceInitiatedShutdownBehavior) **terminate** behavior for ensuring the EC2 instance is terminated, even if the `stop-runner` job fails to run.

-⚠️ For automatic dead-man's switch termination to work, the AMI must include the `at` tool, and the EC2 launch template must specify instance-initiated shutdown behavior as **terminate**.
+⚠️ For the automatic dead-man's switch termination to work, the AMI must include the `at` tool, and the EC2 launch template must specify instance-initiated shutdown behavior as **terminate**.

 💡 This example also illustrates the use of extra runner labels and a matrix `main` job, that uses both GitHub-hosted and self-hosted runners.